National Geographic Global Networks: Channels by region

 All of National Geographic-branded television channels are operated as a part of this unit's business.
-The Society provides most of programming on the channels, while Disney's broadcast-related units (Walt Disney Television in the United States and Fox Networks Group outside the United States) handle distribution and advertisement sales of the channels.
-In most cases internationally, the National Geographic and Fox channels cross-promote each other.
+The Society provides most of programming on the channels, while Disney's broadcast-related units handle distribution and advertisement sales of the channels.
+In most cases internationally, the National Geographic and Disney channels cross-promote each other.
 In some territories, the versions of National Geographic channels are directly operated by Disney.